mihir787/case_study_one/case_study_one.md

 ### ABV vs IBU relationship

 We wanted to take a closer look into the relationship of the ABV and IBU in beers.
-We created a scatter plot and calculated the correlation coefficient of the data.
+The scatter plot shows that relationship among the provided information and we calculated the correlation coefficient of the data.

 ```r